-Some people who are considered at high risk from COVID-19 are eligible for a booster vaccine dose or a 3rd dose of a vaccine.
+Some people who are considered at high risk from COVID-19 are eligible for a booster dose or a 3rd dose of the vaccine.

-People aged 16 and over with a health condition that puts them at high risk of getting seriously ill from COVID-19 are eligible for a booster vaccine dose.
+People aged 16 and over with a health condition that puts them at high risk of getting seriously ill from COVID-19 are eligible for a booster dose of the vaccine.

 These conditions include:

 - long-term lung conditions (such as severe asthma, COPD, bronchiectasis and cystic fibrosis)

 - long-term conditions affecting the heart or blood vessels (such as congenital heart disease, heart failure and peripheral arterial disease)

 - long-term kidney disease